kdricemt/kdricemt.github.io/_pages/research.md

     alt: "placeholder image 2"
     title: "Landing Site Selection and Divert Maneuver Planning with Deep Reinforcement Learning"
     excerpt: '**Period:** 2020/1-Present  &nbsp; &nbsp; &nbsp; **Advisor:** Prof.Ho (Georgia Tech) <br> <br>
     **Abstract:** This research proposes a new integrated framework for identifying safe landing locations and planning in-flight divert maneuvers.
-I am building a reinforcement learning framework that optimizes a landing site selection strategy concurrently with a guidance and control strategy to the target landing site, to acheive a safe and efficient landing trajectory at a system-level.'
+I build a reinforcement learning framework that optimizes a landing site selection strategy concurrently with a guidance and control strategy to the target landing site to achieve a safe and efficient landing trajectory at a system-level.'
     url: /research/landing/
     btn_label: "Read More"
     btn_class: "btn--primary"